-This list was compiled by Dina Leigerman -an American woman whose family emigrated from Russia to the United States 23 years ago.
-By her own admission, she grew up torn between the desire to become a full-fledged American and the desire to preserve her cultural heritage.
-As a result, she married an American, and they got a multicultural family: Dina does everything with her children that our mothers did.
-And he thinks that every American woman should try to do the same.
+This list was made by Dina Leigerman -an American whose family emigrated from Russia to the United States 23 years ago.
+By her own admission, she grew up, torn between the desire to become a full-fledged American and the desire to preserve her cultural heritage.
+As a result, she married an American, and they had a multicultural family: Dina does with her children everything that our mothers did.
+And he believes that every American should try to do the same thing.
 We decided.
-Because looking at our parenting traditions from the outside is really very funny.
+Because the look at our traditions of upbringing from the outside is really very funny.

 1. Love of Fresh Air